Study with us

 It should be self-evident that no diner should indulge in any practice that might be offensive to any other diner.
 It ought also to be self-evident what practices might be so offensive but they include drunkenness, undress (including lack of footwear), throwing anything, singing or shouting, forcing people to drink or eat and any abuse whatsoever towards the Hall staff

-Diners are expected to wear smart attire consisting of a jacket and tie or equivalent.
+Diners are expected to wear formal attire.
 It is normal for Fellows at High Table to wear gowns, but not for students to do so.

 Some people may deliberately breach this code of conduct.
 If you are unhappy with the behaviour of another diner, you should speak to the Hall Manager.
 If an individual's behaviour is considered unacceptable, they will be warned before being asked to leave.